 Published: July 18, 2018

 At Envano, we try to help sellers bridge the gap to appeal to all consumers: technologists, designers, marketers, and of course, the end customer.
-It’s amazing to me that user experience and simplifying the purchase is still not at the forefront of most developers’ and companies’ minds.
+It’s amazing to me that user experience and simplifying the purchase are still not at the forefront of most developers’ and companies’ minds.
 A company might get all technical pieces correct, but their e-commerce site/app remains difficult to use and navigate for the customer.

 So how do we do it?